trskop/command-wrapper/man/command-wrapper-skel.1.md

     * *bash*
     * *dhall* (configuration files)

+\--parents, -p
+:   Create parent directories if they do not exist.

 \--edit, -e
 :   Open the created file in an editor.  **TODO: Currently not implemented!**